Stefanie08/Energy-System-Adlershof/README.md

-# Energiesystem Adlershof based on oemof-B3
+# Energy System Adlershof based on oemof-B3

 **This repo can soon be used to model the energy system of Adlershof in Berlin.
 Both the model and the documentation are under construction but will be updated frequently.**